 Research and development costs are expensed as incurred.
 Research and development costs primarily include expenses directly related to research and development support.
-Research and development costs for 2011 were approximately \$1.135.000.
+Research and development costs were approximately \$1,298,000 and \$1,135,000 for 2012 and 2011, respectively.